LearnOnDemandSystems/docs/lod/home.md

 * [**Amazon Web Services API Capabilities**](/lod/aws-capabilities.md) - A list of supported and planned support Amazon Web Services (AWS) APIs.
 Each service name has a link to the AWS API implementation documentation.
 Below the table is a brief description for each service name.

-* [**Azure Capacity Limitations**](/guides/cloud-slice/microsoft-azure/azure-capacity-limitations.md) - Azure resource capacity limitations, how to avoid them, and what to do if you run into capacity limitations with your Azure subsription.
+* [**Azure Capacity Limitations**](/guides/cloud-slice/microsoft-azure/azure-capacity-limitations.md) - Azure resource capacity limitations, how to avoid them, and what to do if you run into capacity limitations with your Azure subscription.

 * [**Azure Resource Providers**](/guides/cloud-slice/microsoft-azure/azure-resource-providers.md) - Azure Resource Providers, and how to get the resources you need for your lab.